neutralinojs/neutralinojs.github.io/docs/getting-started/introduction.md

 ## What is Neutralinojs?

-Neutralinojs is a lightweight and portable application development framework.
+Neutralinojs is a lightweight and portable desktop application development framework.
-It lets you develop cross-platform applications using JavaScript, HTML and CSS.
-Neutralinojs applications will work on Linux, Windows, macOS, and Web.
+It lets you develop lightweight cross-platform desktop applications using JavaScript, HTML and CSS.
+You can extend Neutralinojs with any programming language (via extensions IPC) and use Neutralinojs as a part of any source file (via child processes IPC).

 ## Why Neutralinojs?